Dreamtime to Aboriginal Theatre

 In my time at the National Library I’ve sifted through hundreds of carefully preserved and indexed concert programs, read intriguing letters exchanged between arts bodies and composers, government administrators and artistic directors, looked at original scores and scripts for performances that were staged, listened to oral histories and browsed headlines and articles in that rich repository of treasures that is the National Library’s Trove portal to digitised newspapers.
 This process of dipping into the collections of ephemera, personal and institutional archives and lingering on some has been an attempt to understand as much as possible about the diverse and dispersed performance events that entertained the Australian public on the stages of the 1950s and ‘60s, the period directly after World War 2.

 It’s a period in which identities, taste, creative opportunities and possibilities are shifting and changing and one that has been characterised by some historians as a period of identity crisis and disorientation.
 While white Australians had long thought of themselves as British or some colonial outpost version of or variation on British they or we started to conceptualise of things like an Australian style of music and dance.
 Government policy was, of course, focused on assimilation, in other words a unified sense of Australianness.
-For new immigrants or those with enduring non-Anglo European family histories and cultural traditions assimilation policy was supposed to mean abandoning the particularities of cultures from many places and bringing them into some kind of harmonious sameness that could be thought of as Australian.
+For new immigrants or those with enduring non-Anglo-European family histories and cultural traditions assimilation policy was supposed to mean abandoning the particularities of cultures from many places and bringing them into some kind of harmonious sameness that could be thought of as Australian.

 For Aboriginal and Torres Strait Islander people this impetus for uniformity put even more pressure on local and regional cultural traditions, languages, music and dance with their distinctive and diverse practices.
-But what was this Australian character to which all Australians new and old would assimilate you may well ask?
+But what was this Australian character to which all Australians new and old would assimilate we may well ask?
 In the performing arts this question of what an Australian music might sound like and an Australian style of dance might look like preoccupied many.
 How could Australia be distinct and still somehow current, keeping up with modern innovations of the performing arts in Europe and beyond?
 In many public displays of Australian culture the factor that made visual, auditory and performance cultures uniquely Australian was an element tying into this land and to the people who had occupied it and belonged to it for so many thousands of years.
 Visual designs, words, melodies, rhythms and movements derived from Aboriginal cultures across Australia increasingly appeared in all imaginable contexts.